sindkor/msix-packaging/readme.md

  - Updating an application is as simple as changing a few parameters.

 ### Roadmap
-- [X] Programmatically install MSIX Packaging Tool and Signtool in the runner.
+- [X] Programmatically install MSIX Packaging Tool in the runner.
 - [X] Start one runner per application.
-- [ ] Avoid unnecessarily packaging applications without changes.
+- [X] Avoid unnecessarily packaging applications without changes.
 - [ ] Signing with PFX from an Azure Key Vault
 - [X] Download installation files from HTTPS
 - [ ] Download installation files from Azure Blob using identity-based authentication